Fannolo/ARKit-businesscard/README.md

 # Future developments

-The project will be further developed in order to be more generalized and provide a few user interactions to the user.
+The project will be further developed in order to allow more generalization feel free to contribute if you want!

 # Screenshots: